 Positive parenting is about encouraging and teaching good behavior in children.
 It also encourages them to behave not out of fear of punishment, but out of a desire to feel good.
 When you use negative discipline, your child may behave, but it will be out of fear.
 But what happens when your child grows up and no longer fears your consequences?

 You want your children to learn to manage their impulses because it is the “right” thing to do, not out of fear of being punished.
 You want them to learn that they get a good feeling (positive reinforcement) when they do a good thing.
 This is how they can develop self-control and a clear sense of right and wrong, which will serve them throughout their lifetime.

 8. Happier Kids

 Kids with positive parents tend to be happier than those from punitive parents.
 Studies have shown a link between “negative” parenting and depression in the teen years and even into adulthood.
 Those children from positive parents have a much lower incidence of depression.
-This is as a result of children having higher self-esteem, and more positive relationships with their parents as well as others.
+This is as a result of children having higher self-esteem and more positive relationships with their parents as well as others.

 9. More Empathetic

 When you positively parent, you model empathy for your child.
 Instead of engaging them in what not to do, you let them know you understand how they feel, this is the seed of empathy.
 The best way to teach your child this important skill is by example.
 You will soon notice your child showing empathy, too.
-Perhaps they will show kindness by giving a friend a hug or sharing their favourite toy.
+Perhaps they will show kindness by giving a friend a hug or sharing their favorite toy.
 You’ll know it when you see it, and it will make it all worth it.